European shares climb, set for best month since Nov 2020 on earnings cheer

 July 29 (Reuters) - European shares rose on Friday and were on pace for their first monthly gain in four as a host of strong earnings from corporate Europe overshadowed fears of a global recession, with focus now on euro zone inflation and GDP data later in the day.

-The pan-European STOXX 600 .STOXX was up 0.7% by 0715 GMT, rising for the third straight session, and set for its best monthly performance since November 2020.
+The pan-European STOXX 600 .STOXX was up 0.9%, rising for the third straight session, and set for its best monthly performance since November 2020.

-The index has gained 2.3% so far this week as investors hoped for a possible slowdown in the pace of U.S. interest rate hikes after data on Thursday showed the world's biggest economy shrank for a second straight quarter.
+Bank stocks .SX7P jumped 1.5%, with British lender NatWest NWG.L climbing 7% after raising its full-year revenue outlook.

-Luxury stocks got a boost after sales at Hermes HRMS.PA rose sharply in the second quarter, lifted by fast growth in Europe and the United States, and rebounding strongly in China in June, sending shares of the Birkin bag maker up 6.7%.
+Luxury stocks got a boost from strong quarterly sales growth at Hermes HRMS.PA and L'Oreal OREP.PA.
+Shares of the Birkin bag maker gained 7.2%, while those of the cosmetics group added 3.3%.

-LVMH LVMH.PA shares rose 1.4%, providing the biggest boost to the STOXX 600.

-French bank BNP Paribas BNPP.PA gained 3.4% as it reported a better-than-expected profit in the second quarter after bad loan provisions dipped.
+"At the moment it seems the market is thinking everything's sort of fine and dandy, but actually that isn't the case if you look at the hard data that's coming in," Michael Brown, head of market intelligence at Caxton, said.

+Data on Thursday showed the U.S. economy shrank for a second straight quarter, fanning recession worries.

-Flash readings on July euro zone inflation and second-quarter GDP data is due at 9 GMT.
+Flash readings on euro zone second-quarter GDP data and July inflation data, due at 9 GMT, is expected to show economic growth slowed considerably, while inflation remained at a record high.

+Worries about a recession have led to scaled down bets of central bank policy tightening, with money markets now pricing in a roughly 44% chance of a 50 basis-point hike by the European Central Bank (ECB) in September, compared with a 50% chance earlier this week.

+"It's a logical move because the growth outlook is weakening so rapidly and significantly that it's going to leave the ECB with no real choice, but to take the foot off the gas a little bit," Brown said.

 (Reporting by Devik Jain in Bengaluru; Editing by Shounak Dasgupta)